Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - WordPress 6.2 compatibility: ensure that the block editor's External Media functionality and Jetpack's Twitter features in the block editor stays compatible with the upcoming version of WordPress.

 #### Bug fixes
-- Jetpack Forms: fix a PHP warning on Feedback->Response Forms when looking at old responses.
+- Forms: fix a PHP warning on Feedback->Response Forms when looking at old responses.
 - Subscriptions: ensure the block's settings are displayed properly, even when using a block theme.

 --------